nmacknight/RNAseq_FourSpeciesSCTLD/Coral Host RNAseq.md

 # Coral Orthogroup RNAseq Analysis

+> [!WARNING]
+> This Github page is a work in progress.
+All of the current code is valid, however there is more to be added!

 ## Research Questions:

 ### 1. What is the proximal molecular mechanism that triggers Stony Coral Tissue Losss Disease?